The slowing Covid-19 vaccination rate is worrying experts. Here's what some states are doing to change the trend - KTVZ

 Protecting children remains a focus

-As vaccines continue to go into the arms of eligible teens and adults, health officials remain concerned over the safety of children.
-Only those ages 12 years and older are currently eligible to receive a Covid-19 vaccine in the US.
+As vaccines continue to go into the arms of eligible teens and adults, health officials remain concerned about the safety of children.
+Only those ages 12 years and older are currently eligible to receive a Covid-19 vaccine in the US — and children ages 12-15 became eligible only last month.

-“It tells you children can still suffer and be hospitalized by this virus,” Offit told CNN’s Jake Tapper.
+Hospitalization rates for adolescents rose in April, after having fallen from January to mid-March, research that the CDC published Friday showed.

+The increase might be related to more transmissible coronavirus variants, large numbers of children returning to school and other indoor activities, and changes in physical distancing, mask-wearing and other prevention behaviors, researchers wrote.

 “We had this notion, initially, that this was just a disease of older people.
 It’s not true.
-This virus can also hurt children.”
+This virus can also hurt children,” Offit told CNN’s Jake Tapper.

 “To have those kinds of rules which only promote the spread of this virus — which only promote more children getting sick — is just nonsensical,” he said.